 Is the Harrier a healthy dog?
-The general health of a Harrier should be measured not just by how many years they live, but how often they have health issues during their lives.
+The health of a Harrier should be measured not just by how many years they live, but also by how many health issues they've had.
 It is important to know which health conditions your breed is prone to- hip problems, eye problems, bloating, and arthritis are all common dog health problems.

 How much does the Harrier drool?

 The Harrier drools a decent amount, especially if that irresistible food is nearby.

 Does the Harrier have a large prey drive?
 Does the Harrier like to chase birds, cats, and other small animals?

 The Harrier has a high prey drive and has a natural tendency to chase after any small animal.
 Every case is unique, but the Harrier may not be the best dog for living with other cats or small animals.